Bhaskar-Gayen/DRAG/README.md

-# Document Retrieval Augmented Generation
+# Document Retrieve and Generate